-These are the best monitor light bars in 2020
+Light up your monitor with these monitor light bars

 Price is right: Tomons E-Reading Monitor Screenbar

 You can't go wrong with the price of this monitor screen bar that still features the essentials, including adjustable color temperature and no screen glare or flicker.
-Plus, it has a built-in sensor that will dim it automatically based on the lighting condition and an auto-shutdown timer.
+It also has a built-in sensor that will automatically dim based on the lighting conditions with an auto-shutdown timer.

 Great for travel: Cyezcor LED Desk Lamp

-Since this lamp does not attach directly to the monitor but rather is placed beside it to be positioned at the top of the screen, it's easy to unplug and take with you to use between the home and office, while traveling, or in other rooms of the home.
+Since this lamp doesn't attach directly to the monitor but instead is placed beside and positioned toward the top of the screen, it's easy to unplug and take with you between home and the office or while traveling.

 What should you look for in a monitor light bar?

 A monitor light bar is ideal when you tend to work in front of a computer screen for hours on end, especially if you read a lot of text.
 It's also good for gamers to help provide sufficient lighting that won't strain their eyes.

-A good monitor light bar should offer adjustable angles, like all of these do, so you can situate it just right to avoid reflections and screen glare.
-The suspension design of the Quntis E-Reading Desk Lamp that keeps the light front and center is a good example of this.
+When making video calls, it can also come in handy to help you get the proper lighting.
+The best monitor light bars should offer adjustable angles, like all of these do, so you can situate it just right to avoid reflections and screen glare.
+The suspension design of the Quntis E-Reading Desk Lamp that keeps the light front and center is a good example.

-You also want an adjustable color temperature because the type of lighting you need for reading an eBook will be much different than what you might want for playing a dark and action-packed video game.
-The LOFTER Screen Bar Lights excel in this category with three modes including warm, cool, or natural and 10 brightness levels, all provided by a generous 84 LEDs.
+You also want an adjustable color temperature because the type of lighting you need to read an e-book will be much different from what you need while playing a dark, action-packed video game.
+The LOFTER Screen Bar Lights excel in this category with three modes: warm, cool, or natural, with 10 brightness levels provided by 84 LEDs.

 Finally, you want the design to match your specific needs.
-If you're going to use the light bar exclusively for a computer monitor that stays in one room of the home, get one that affixes directly to it via a clamp design, like the Baseus Screen Light Bar that can work with virtually any sized monitor.
+For example, if you're going to use the light bar exclusively for a computer monitor that stays in one room, get one that affixes directly to it with a clamp design, like the Baseus Screen Light Bar that works with any size monitor, curved or straight.

-But if you want to be able to bring the light with you while traveling for extended periods of time, to use in a hotel room, for example, or at your office, or your teenage daughter wants to grab it to use at her make-up table from time to time, consider one like the Cyezcor LED Desk Lamp that's easy to move from room to room and adjust to just the right angle.
+However, if you want to be able to bring the light with you to use in a hotel room while traveling, or perhaps your teenage daughter wants to grab it to use at her makeup table, consider the Cyezcor LED Desk Lamp because it's easy to move around and adjusts to the right angle.

 We may earn a commission for purchases using our links.
 Learn more.